MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Conclusion

 \section{Conclusion}

 We successfully addressed the critical language scalability and efficiency constraints of MLLMs for the S2TT task.
 Our primary contributions are twofold: we introduced a novel multilingual S2TT training strategy leveraging curriculum learning for mutual translation across $\mathbf{70}$ languages ($\mathbf{4,830}$ directions), and we designed an efficient architecture with an optimized speech adapter that achieved a $\mathbf{25\times}$ input compression (reducing tokens from 750 to 30).
 Crucially, our models ($\mathbf{9B}/\mathbf{27B}$) surpassed state-of-the-art end-to-end performance on the FLEURS dataset across $\mathbf{70 \times 69}$ directions, despite the extreme compression.
-This high performance and extensive multilingual support are attained with remarkable resource efficiency, requiring only $\mathbf{\sim 100M}$ trainable parameters and limited data resources ($10$h S2TT data per language).
-We confirm that large-scale multilingual S2TT is achievable with minimal computational overhead, proposing a highly scalable and efficient MLLM model.
+This high performance and extensive multilingual support is attained with remarkable resource efficiency, requiring only $\mathbf{\sim 100M}$ trainable parameters and limited data resources ($10$h S2TT data per language).